Protesters abandon seized palace with Sri Lanka in limbo

 COLOMBO, Sri Lanka (AP) — Sri Lankan protesters began to retreat from government buildings they had seized and military troops reinforced security at the Parliament on Thursday, establishing a tenuous calm in a country in both economic meltdown and political limbo.

 Embattled President Gotabaya Rajapaksa fled a day earlier under pressure from protesters furious over the island nation’s economic collapse.
-But he failed to resign as promised — and made his almost equally despised prime minster acting leader.
+But he failed to resign as promised — and further angered the crowds by making his prime minister acting leader.

 Protesters want both men out and a unity government in to address the economic calamity that has triggered widespread shortages of food, fuel and other necessities.
 But with a fractured opposition and confusion over who was in charge, a solution seemed no closer following Rajapaksa’s departure.
 Adding to confusion, the president was still on the move, leaving the Maldives for Singapore on Thursday, according to an official who spoke on condition of anonymity because of the sensitivity of the matter.